-Same-day bookings available - $50 extra surcharge applies
+Same-day bookings available · $50 surcharge

 The Car Buying Guide

-After talking to our mobile mechanics who have inspected 1,000+ vehicles across Sydney and regional NSW, here is what actually matters when you are buying a car - and what the YouTube guides and dealer blogs leave out.
+After talking to our mobile mechanics who have inspected 1,000+ vehicles across Sydney and regional NSW, here is what actually matters when you are buying a car; and what the YouTube guides and dealer blogs leave out.

 The mistake almost every NSW buyer makes

 Most buyers spend three weekends researching the model and about twenty minutes researching the specific car in front of them.
 That is backwards.
 Two 2019 Mazda CX-5s listed on Carsales in Parramatta and Wollongong can look identical and be $8,000 apart in real value once you know what is underneath.
+Our inspectors see this every week; a "low km, one owner" car in Penrith with a quietly slipping transmission, or a Bankstown sedan with filler in three panels from an accident that never made the PPSR record.

 This guide walks through the decisions in the order you actually face them.
 Each section links to a deeper page if you want the full detail.